gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/repository-browser-gij-cloud.md

 On the Repository browser (_Jira dashboard ➜ Apps menu ➜ **Git Integration: Repository browser**_), click the **Compare** page tab.

-On this page, two branches from the current repository can be compared.
+On this page, you can compare two branches from the current repository.

 A diff between the _**base**_ branch and the _**compare**_ branch appears: